YarGU-Demidov/math.uniyar.ac.ru/readme.md

 ### INFO

 This is site for Math.
-Faculty of PG Demidov Yaroslavl State University
+Faculty of PG Demidov Yaroslavl State University.

+Any pull requests and bug reports are welcome.

 ### Contributors